 - Insert "T-Handle" Hex-key wrench into small hole near the top, side edge of panel. - Turn 3/4 turn Counter-Clockwise to release latch. - Repeat above steps for other small hole at opposite side of panel.
-Be ready to catch panel. - Tilt panel away from the Bollard, then lift up to remove from lower pins.
-Use wrench to get tilt-out started if necessary, by applying slight pressure down on wrench and pulling, simultaneously. (minimal force) - Place removed panel in safe location.
-Take care to avoid damaging finish or creating a hazard to pedestrian traffic.
+Be ready to catch panel. - Tilt panel away from the Bollard, then lift up to remove from tilt-out started if necessary, by applying slight pressure de simultaneously. (minimal force) - Place removed panel in safe location.
+Take care to avoid creating a hazard to pedestrian traffic.